 As such, I believe that my focus should be on implementing finance-based management strategies so as to maximize tangible and intangible airport terminal value.
 At the same time, as we enhance our corporate value, we will continue providing you with intuitive explanations of our Group's growth strategies and business plans that reflect your expectations and opinions.

 Profit targets

 Vs. FY2019

-• (billion yen) 2025 PL Operating Revenue Facilities Management Merchandise Sales Food and Beverage Operating Income Ordinary Income Net income 280 106 156 18 30 27 280 The previous revenue recognition accounting 320 106 193 21 •
+2025 PL Operating Revenue Facilities Management Sales Food and Beverage Income Income Net income

+The previous revenue recognition accounting standards were applied to these figures.

-(1 000 people)
+(1.000 people)

 Passenger traffic (Haneda Airport)